Detective Conan: The Private Eyes' Requiem: Music

 The theme song is "Yuruginaimono Hitotsu" (ゆるぎないものひとつ) by B'z.
 It was released on April 12, 2006.
-Along with The Last Wizard of the Century and The Phantom of Baker Street, this is the third Case Closed film theme wrote by B'z.
+Along with The Last Wizard of the Century and The Phantom of Baker Street, this is the third Case Closed film theme written by B'z.

 The official soundtrack was released on April 12, 2006.

 Home media

 DVD

 There are two versions of the DVD released, a special version and a regular version, both released on December 13, 2006.
 The special version contains a disc with the film and trailers, and a bonus disc with all of the film and Detective Conan 10 Years Special Thanks commercials, costing ¥7350.
 The regular version contains only a disc with the film and trailers, costing ¥6090.

 Blu-ray

 The Blu-ray version of the film was released on February 25, 2011.
 The Blu-ray contains the same content of the DVD plus a mini-booklet explaining the film and the BD-live function.